Who can fill Dykes void for Scotland?

 Obviously Lyndon being suspended is a big loss for us.
 Che scored a couple of goals in the last week, but I don't think he's got his rewards yet for Scotland - I think he's done some really good stuff and I think the partnership between him and Lyndon Dykes has been pretty solid.

-Do we give Nisbet the chance along with Che Adams?
+Do we give Nisbet the chance along with Che?
 He's not having as good a season as he had last season, but when he's been called upon by Scotland, he's done well and he's one I would like to see get a run.
 I believe that any combination of those three can work.

 Former Northern Ireland centre-half Stephen Craigan on BBC Sportsound